-Subchapter F of Chapter 2210 (Sections 2210.251-2210.259) set forth the building code and inspection requirements for eligibility in the Texas Windstorm Insurance Association and provide for limited exceptions.
+Subchapter F of Chapter 2210 (Sections 2210.251-2210.259) outlines the building code and inspection requirements for TWIA eligibility and provides for limited exceptions.
 In accordance with these sections, TWIA requires a Certificate of Compliance (WPI-8 or WPI-8-C) for all structures constructed, altered, remodeled, enlarged, repaired, or to which additions have been made on or after January 1, 1988.
-TDI issues Certificates of Compliance (WPI-8) for ongoing improvements to structures.
+TDI administers the Windstorm Inspections Program and issues Certificates of Compliance (WPI-8) for ongoing improvements to structures.
+Property owners can contact TDI before beginning construction in order to have a TDI appointed qualified inspector inspect their property and certify that it is fully compliant with the applicable windstorm building code.

 House Bill 2439 passed by the 84th Texas Legislature changed the windstorm certification process and required TWIA to implement a program to issue Certificates of Compliance (WPI-8-C) for completed improvements.
 The new law applies to a TWIA policy delivered, issued for delivery, or renewed on or after January 1, 2017.
+A person seeking certification for a completed improvement must have a Texas- licensed engineer certify compliance with the applicable windstorm building code.
+The engineer must submit required information to TWIA in order for TWIA to issue the Certificate of Compliance (WPI-8-C).

-As of October 31, 2018, TWIA has issued 14,555 Certificates of Compliance (WPI-8-C) total in 2018 with a turnaround time of three days from application receipt to certificate issuance.
+As of December 31, 2018, TWIA has issued 15,876 Certificates of Compliance (WPI-8-C) total in 2018 with a turnaround time of three days from application receipt to certificate issuance.